shuuchen/keras-frcnn/README.md

 ## Training on drone data
 * Stanford drone dataset is used to train the model. http://cvgl.stanford.edu/projects/uav_data/
-* The data should be transformed to VOC2012 format for using.
+* The data must be transformed to VOC2012 format for using.

 ## How to train
 * Simply specify the parameters